monokarp/angular-grid/README.md

 ## Assumptions and considerations:
 ### Global:
-- I'm hardcoding all strings initially, considering i18n was never mentioned in the task spec
+- I'm hardcoding all strings, considering i18n was never mentioned in the task spec, otherwise I'd use the angular i18n tool or write simple string lookup myself.
-- I'll take a shortcut and inline all SVGs as background images, since centralized styling was not mentioned as a requirement.
+- I'll take a shortcut and inline most SVGs as background images, since centralized styling was not mentioned as a requirement.
 A proper way would be to add svg components to enable interaction and styling.
+- The spec says `Table rows and columns should adapt to the input data provided in the mock response.` but I will assume that column definitions are declared before the table is initialized, because there must be some kind of explicit contract in order to support template cells and action columns.
 ### Search:
-- Assuming there's no suggest/autocomplete for the search bar, since not mentioned in the spec
+- Assuming there's no suggest/autocomplete for the search bar, since not mentioned in the spec.
+- I'm hardcoding 'name' as search property for simplicity, on a real project it would be likely connected to UI (selecting from one of value grid columns)
+- A major decision here is whether the grid should do its own filtering - based on my experience, more often than not it shouldn't.
+This is why I'm placing the search feature separately, and making the client code (app component in this case) responsible for data filtering, UI loading state management and pagination handling.
+    - An alternative approach would be to move all mentioned responsibilities behind the grid facade, and making a 'data provider' object with data fetching hooks a part of its configuration.
 ### Pagination:
 - Current design is unclear to me - how is the '...' page button expected to behave?
 Does it expand inline or display a dropdown with more page buttons, or does the range shift?
 Since I'm unable to ask questions, I'll change it to the following: (first) (previous) (5 nearest page number buttons) (next) (last).
 I'll also use material font SVGs for the new buttons.
 - Explicit navigation to a page would be nice to have but not specified.